psidnell/ofexport2/DOCUMENTATION.md

 Basic usage of the tool is fairly straight-forward.
 If you're familiar with OmniFocus you can probably guess what these commands will show:

+    of2 -available
-    of2 -ti all
+    of2 -remaining
-    of2 -ti available
+    of2 -flagged
-    of2 -ti remaining
+    of2 -unflagged
-    of2 -ti flagged
+    of2 -duesoon
-    of2 -ti completed
+    of2 -completed

 For example, if we ran:

-    of2 -ti flagged
+    of2 -flagged

 We'd see: